smcue/islambot/README.md

 ```
 -morphology 1:2:4
 ```
 The above would analyse the morphology of the 4th word of the 2nd verse of the 1st chapter of the Qur'an.
+The bot will also show the syntax of the verse the word is in, if the data is available.

 ### -mushaf